ada-lyn/ada-lyn.github.io/index.md

 \\[ \alpha = 1 - (helpful\\_ratio \cdot (1 - exp(-lambda \cdot total\\_votes)) (2)\\]

-.<br>This will have the following effect:
+This will have the following effect:

 - We will correct a users bias.
 If a users average grade is higher than the average overall grade, then this user is classified as giving too high grades, therefore we will decrease the grade he gave slightly.
 - Alpha is a coefficient from 0 to 1 controlling the strength of the correction applied.